Table of Contents

 - Keyboard shortcuts

-demo.html as a starting template and customize it to your needs.
+index.html as a starting template and customize it to your needs.
 It's production-ready and includes all best practices.
+Works locally without needing a web server!

 Method 1: Direct SVG Embedding (Recommended)